Kelvin-Eden/adp/README.md

 ## Purpose
 This version is for educational purposes __ONLY__.
 More refirements are needed for the best experience.
 The features currently supported are;
-1. prediction of a disease from a list of signs and/symptoms.
+1. prediction of a disease from a list of signs and/or symptoms.
 1. Saving the results obtained in the '.docx' format for later preview.
 1. Exporting the results.
 1. Quick access of standard treatment guidelines for confirmation of diagnosis and treatment.
 The STG that comes with the program can be changed.